oracle/graaljs/docs/user/ScriptEngine.md

 </dependency>
 ```

-If you're not using `mvn`, you will need to add the `js-scriptengine.jar` file to the module path manually, e.g.: `--module-path=languages/js/graaljs-scriptengine.jar`.
+If you are not using `mvn`, you will need to add the `js-scriptengine.jar` file to the module path manually, for example: `--module-path=languages/js/graaljs-scriptengine.jar`.
 In some case, you may also need to add `--add-modules org.graalvm.js.scriptengine` to the command line, to ensure that the `ScriptEngine` will be found.
 An explicit dependency on the `org.graalvm.js.scriptengine` module is only required if you want to use `GraalJSScriptEngine` directly (see below).
-Finally, it's also possible to use `jlink` to generate a custom Java runtime image that contains the JS ScriptEngine.
+Finally, it is also possible to use `jlink` to generate a custom Java runtime image that contains the JS `ScriptEngine`.

-An example `pom.xml` can be found [in the graaljs repository on GitHub](https://github.com/oracle/graaljs/blob/master/graal-js/test/maven-demo/pom.xml).
+An example `pom.xml` can be found [in the GraalJS repository on GitHub](https://github.com/oracle/graaljs/blob/master/graal-js/test/maven-demo/pom.xml).

 ## Recommendation: Use `CompiledScript` API

 To avoid unnecessary re-compilation of JS sources, it is recommended to use `CompiledScript.eval` instead of `ScriptEngine.eval`.
-This prevents
-JIT-compiled code from being garbage-collected as long as the corresponding `CompiledScript` object is alive.
+This prevents JIT-compiled code from being garbage-collected as long as the corresponding `CompiledScript` object is alive.

 Single-threaded example:
 ```java